wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-business-card-reader/includes/4-managing-ai-builder-capacity.md

 The total of assigned AI Builder credits across environment cannot exceed the number of available AI Builder credits at tenant level.

-So if you want to reassign some amount from one environment to the other, please set the new lower number of first environment before setting the new higher number of second environment.
+So if you want to reassign some amount from one environment to the other, set the new lower number of first environment before setting the new higher number of second environment.

 ![A screenshot of a cell phone description automatically generated](../media/image6.png)